Mostafa1201/Blog/readme.md

 ## Conclusion

-I have done unit tests on it but still didnt do the code coverage , i will also deploy it on heroku.
+I have done unit tests on it and also the code coverage , you can find it in public/code-coverage directory i also deployed it on heroku with the url : http://my-blog1201.herokuapp.com Thanks
-Thanks